sathvik-spartan/The-Complete-Guide-to-Aptitude/README.md

 ---

-# Expected Outcomes

-By the end of this study plan, you should be able to:

-* Solve aptitude problems efficiently and accurately.
-* Perform well in campus placement assessments.
-* Approach competitive examination aptitude sections with confidence.
-* Identify recurring mistakes and systematically eliminate them through revision.

-Consistent effort over the full 12-week period will produce significantly better results than irregular, high-intensity study sessions.

----

 ## Tips !
 - Practice regularly and avoid burnout.
-- Maintain an **error log** for tricky questions.
+- Maintain an **error log** book for tricky questions.
 (Very Important)
 - Time yourself to build speed and accuracy.
 - Revise every Sunday for long-term retention.
-- Be disciplined in your learning journey.
+- Be consistent in your learning journey.

 ---

-### Make sure to Star this repo if you found it helpful!
+### Make sure to Star ⭐ this repo if you found it helpful!
-Contributions, doubts (Gmail : sathvikspartan@gmail.com) , and improvements are always welcome!

 ---